whitneyburton/portfolios/students/1710-back/young-jung/20180112-young-jung-mod2.md

 My favorite projects for Module 2 were the group projects.
 I had great working experiences and learned a lot from both projects so it was very hard to choose but if I had to pick I would say that Little Shop was my favorite project from Module 2.
 I am really proud of my team's product both from a backend and a frontend standpoint and the implementation of all of the major components of Rails that we have learned so far(Authentication, Authorization, HABTM, Cart, Session, etc.) in this Module.
 I felt like I was a major contributor on this project and I was even able to share some of the knowledge of working with the Carrierwave and Searchlight to incorporate into our project.
 I also felt like my workflow was much more efficient and I was conciously making sure to improve my git commit messages.

 My least favorite project would have to be the Rails Mini-Project.
 I am proud of the finished project being that it was one of my first apps and the first one I deployed to Heroku but my path to get to that finished project wasn't very smooth.
 At the time I created the project I felt a little shaky on Rails concepts and when I started trying to incorporate the Carrierwave gem into my project I started running into a series of bugs that derailed some of my organization and my adherence to TDD.
 I eventually figured it out and was able to deploy to Heroku and I think the finished product looks okay but my main take away from that project is how not to organize and work on a project.
-I did gain the confidence that I could work through problems on my own
+I did gain the confidence that I could work through problems on my own and that I could learn things even with spotty documentation.

 What did you learn from your independent projects?